Franklin, Pennsylvania: 2020 census

+Income and poverty

 The median income for a household in the city was $23,818, and the median income for a family was $34,718.
 Males had a median income of $32,912 versus $21,178 for females.
 The per capita income for the city was $15,234.
 About 13.6% of families and 17.3% of the population were below the poverty line, including 25.4% of those under age 18 and 14.4% of those age 65 or over.

 Arts and culture

 Franklin is home to the DeBence Antique Music World, a museum whose collection contains more than 100 antique mechanical musical instruments.

 Sports

 In 1903, the city was the home of the Franklin Athletic Club, one of the earliest professional football teams.
 That season, the team was unofficially recognized as the "US Football Champions" and later won the 1903 World Series of Football, held that December at Madison Square Garden.
 The team included several of the era's top players, such as: Herman Kerkhoff, Arthur McFarland, Clark Schrontz, Paul Steinberg, Pop Sweet, Eddie Wood, and coach Blondy Wallace.

 Among other sporting accomplishments, Franklin Area High School has won two state basketball championships.
 In 2001 and 2006, the boys team, playing in PIAA Class AAA District 10, defeated Allentown Central Catholic out of District 11 and Communications Tech from District 12 (Philadelphia Public League), respectively.